andmatt/andmatt.github.io/_posts/2018-02-26-reward_cards.md

 Because of this, __I ultimately decided to go with the Chase Preferred__.
 I live a relatively simple life so I highly doubt I will be spending $15,000 on dining and travel in the next year.
 Also, I am unsure of how much additional traveling I will do in the next year (Unfortunately, I booked a trip to Japan BEFORE getting either card).
 Now however, I will get a decent cashback bonus, and also have the flexibility to switch to the Chase Reserve if I indeed find out that I will be able to redeem the points for travel.

 In any case, you should ultimately make your decision based on how much you plan to spend and also redeem on travel.
+Of course, no card comparison blog can end without a <a href="https://www.referyourchasecard.com/6/OU0JBNOO88" target="_blank">shameless referral code</a>.

 Thanks for reading!
 The notebook I used for this analysis can be found <a href="https://github.com/andmatt/reward-card-comparison/blob/master/card-comparison.ipynb" target="_blank">here</a>.